Leeds 0113 228 5000

 - Re W - counsel for the Local Authority in a 10 day High Court case involving serious neglect.
 The parents had significant learning needs.

-- Re P - junior Local Authority counsel in a High Court case involving the death of a baby.
-There was conflicting medical evidence relating to the likely cause of the child’s death.
+- Re P [2018-2019] - Local Authority counsel (led by John Myers at the finding of fact stage of proceedings and solely instructed at the welfare stage) in a High Court case involving the death of a baby.
+There was conflicting medical evidence relating to the likely circumstances of the child’s death.

-- Re C - junior counsel for the intervenor in a High Court case involving numerous injuries that were inflicted on a child.
+- Re C - junior counsel for the intervenor (led by Penny Howe QC) in a High Court case involving numerous injuries that were inflicted on a child.
 The case involved complex medical evidence.
-The expert odontological evidence was successfully challenged and the intervenor was not included in the ‘pool of perpetrators’ for any of the injuries.
+The expert odontological evidence was successfully challenged and the intervenor was not identified as a perpetrator or included in the ‘pool of perpetrators’ for any of the injuries.

-- Y (A Child) EWCA Civ 2209 (12 December 2019) - An interesting case concerning a dispute as to designation of a local authority.
+- Y (A Child) EWCA Civ 2209 (12 December 2019) - a case concerning a dispute as to designation of a local authority.
 The Mother was peripatetic and regularly moved with the child around different local authorities and to different jurisdictions prior to the issue of proceedings.

 Private Law Children

-- Re B [2018-2019] - Nathaniel represented a father who was alleged to have sexually abused his two children.
+- Re B [2018-2019] - Nathaniel represented a father who was alleged to have sexually abused his two children, as well as his ex-partner.
 After a 4 day finding of fact hearing, the allegations made against Nathaniel’s client were found to be unproven.
 The children now live in the same household as their father.

 - Re L - for around a year, Nathaniel represented a mother through the Official Solicitor in her application for a child arrangements order.
 The case concluded with a favourable outcome for all involved.

-- U v U - 4 day final hearing involving allegations of serious physical, including sexual, violence.
+- U v U - 4 day final hearing involving allegations of serious sexual and physical violence.

 Lack of secure accommodation - “blood on our hands” - Family Law, Lexis Nexis - 23.10.2017